The ProcessFunction is a low-level stream processing operation, giving access to the basic building blocks of

 KeyedProcessFunction, as an extension of ProcessFunction, gives access to the key of timers in its onTimer(...)

-Since there is only one timer per key and timestamp, however, you may coalesce timers by reducing the
+Since Flink maintains only one timer per key and timestamp, you can reduce the number of timers by reducing the timer resolution to coalesce them.

-timer resolution.
-For a timer resolution of 1 second (event or processing time), for example, you
+For a timer resolution of 1 second (event or processing time), you

 Since event-time timers only fire with watermarks coming in, you may also schedule and coalesce